 All the positions or offsets, returned or specified, in the PATINDEX function are always character offsets and may be different from the byte offset for multibyte data.

 PATINDEX returns a 32 bit unsigned integer position for CHAR and VARCHAR columns.

-- SQL92 Vendor extension - Sybase Compatible with Adaptive Server Enterprise.
+- SQL Vendor extension to ISO/ANSI SQL grammar. - Sybase Compatible with Adaptive Server Enterprise.

 "LIKE conditions" on page 40